Shields Ferry: North Shields

 The ferry landing at North Shields was opened in July 2004, providing better accessibility and passenger waiting facilities than its predecessor.

-Passengers at North Shields Ferry Landing can travel to the town centre by 19 or 317 bus.
+All tickets valid on the Ferry are valid between North Shields Ferry Landing and the town centre by 19, 333 or 317 bus.
 Alternatively, it is a ten minute walk to the town centre via Borough Road or a 9 minute walk to the nearest 307 bus stop at Waterville Road-Coach Lane.

 Future developments

 In November 2018, North Tyneside Council announced plans to consider the feasibility of moving the ferry landing at North Shields.
 An award of £200,000 was made to North Tyneside Council by the North of Tyne Combined Authority in March 2019, to develop a regeneration master plan for North Shields.

-Following storm damage to the ferry landing at North Shields, the Shields Ferry was suspended between 11 November and 21 December 2019, whilst repairs were undertaken.
+Following storm damage to the ferry landing at North Shields, the Shields Ferry was suspended between 11 November and 21 December 2019 and more seriously in early 2026, whilst repairs were undertaken.
+During the 2026 extended suspension, replacement bus service 585 operated between the North and South landings.

 In August 2020, it was confirmed by the Department for Communities and Local Government that it was allocating £47 million to the North East Local Enterprise Partnership from the Get Building Fund for 18 major projects in the region, to help boost the local economy following the COVID-19 pandemic.
 In January 2021, a total of £8.8 million funding was secured, with the project being partly financed (£5.5 million) by the fund.

-In July 2021, it was announced that due to the time constraints of the project, funding from the Government's Getting Building Fund was no longer available.
+In July 2021, it was announced that due to the time constraints of the project, funding from the government's Getting Building Fund was no longer available.
 As a result of this, the redevelopment project has been pushed back until at least 2023.

 South Shields

 The ferry landing at South Shields was opened in July 1999, with construction commencing once there was sufficient room for redevelopment of the area, following the closure of Harton Low Staithes in July 1993.
 It served as a replacement for the previous landing which opened in 1898, and provides three berths as well as an indoor waiting room, and offices and break rooms for crew.

 Parts of the old ferry landing signage survives in storage at South Shields Museum.

-At South Shields Ferry Landing, it is a five minute walk to the recently reconstructed South Shields Interchange, which provides connections with bus and Metro.
+At South Shields Ferry Landing, it is a five minute walk to the South Shields Interchange, which provides connections with bus and Metro.

 Ticketing

-As the Shields Ferry is operated by Nexus, who also operate the Tyne and Wear Metro, ticketing is integrated with the Metro network.
-A range of Metro tickets are valid on the Ferry, including all-zone Metro day, week, month and annual tickets, and Transfare tickets, which allow for one-way travel on the Shields Ferry and either a bus or Metro.
-Single tickets can be purchased from a conductor when boarding the ferry.
+The Shields Ferry is operated by Nexus, who also operate the Tyne and Wear Metro; ticketing is integrated with the Metro network, but not part of the Pop PAYG network.
+A range of tickets are valid on the Ferry, including: A+B+C Metro tickets, Transfare tickets, Network One tickets, and Day Rover/Saver tickets.
+Single or day Ferry tickets can be purchased from the conductor when boarding the ferry.